LeonorPDX/LeonorPDX.github.io/_posts/2020-07-12-the_hikers_app_rails_project.markdown

 <% end %>
 ```

-And lastly I moved some methods I had written in the models that had to do with displaying data into helper modules, thus maintaining seperation of concerns.
+And lastly I moved some methods I had written in the models that had to do with displaying data into helper modules, thus maintaining separation of concerns.

 And then I was done, I met all the specs and everything worked!
 But... it was pretty ugly.
 Enter [Bulma](https://bulma.io/).